openedx/edx-platform/docs/internal/testing.md

 runs all the tests.
 It also runs `collectstatic`, which prepares the static files used by the site (for example, compiling Coffeescript to Javascript).

+You can re-run all failed python tests by running (all JS tests will still run)

+    rake test[--failed]

 You can also run the tests without `collectstatic`, which tends to be faster:

     rake fasttest_lms